On Money, Travelling, And Reaching Your Dreams

 But why is Paris so special that I keep mentioning it?

 Because the tour happened just a few days before our grandfather passed away.
+The person whose stories infected us with the travel bug for good.

 The last time we spoke on the phone, we told him about our recent adventures in the French capital.